Subgraph densities in Markov spaces: Approximation by graphons

-How far does this fact extend beyond graphons?
-Under what conditions on $G$ and $\eta$ does $\lim_{i_\to\infty} t(G,\eta_{\PP_i})$ exist for every exhausting partition sequence $(\PP_i)_{i=1}^\infty$?
-Is the limit value independent of the sequence of partitions?
+Recall that we say that $\eta^G$ is partition approximable if $\eta_{\PP_i}^G\to\eta^G$ on boxes for every exhausting partition sequence.
 Our goal in the next sections is to establish that $\eta^G$ is partition approximable for reasonably large classes of graphs $G$ and Markov spaces $\eta$.
-To motivate this goal, let us state a simple consequence.
+To motivate this goal, let us state a simple consequence about the normalized density $t^*$ (see Equation \eqref{EQ:TGH}).